 Main requirements for the compliance check of Delivery Points Linked Capacities Capacities established on the same geographical site, between which there is a link of necessity and technical consistency and which cannot be aggregated, due to their obligation to introduce a daily schedule (as explained earlier in the document) should be prequalified as such.
 CO2 emissions If the Delivery Point concerns a production capacity using fossil fuels, its emissions must be calculated and provided to check whether they comply with the relevant EU regulation 6 .
 Grid User Declaration Similar to the verification done by ELIA in the balancing services prequalification procedures, a signed declaration from the grid user (in case the grid user differs from the CRM Candidate) concerned by the offered capacities (in the CMU) - giving the permission to the CRM Candidate to offer the capacity Service to ELIA - is a standard verification in the CRM Prequalification Process.
-Information related to production or energy storage permit Following the Belgian Law, such permit must: Existing capacities already have such permit at their disposal.
+Information related to production or energy storage permit Following the Belgian Law, such permit must: Either already by available for the CRM Candidate at the moment of the Prequalification Process; Either a request has been introduced.
+Existing capacities already have such permit at their disposal.